Gamomat-Development-GmbH/random-number-generator/README.md

 # Cryptographic strength

+The RNG Service is using an implementation of a Mersenne-Twister.
+To ensure the cryptographical strength cycling and reseeding was implemented in addition.

 ## Cycling
 The cycling causes the RNG to skip a random amount of random numbers (10 up to 99).